What are warts?

 Option not to treat

-Viral warts will often go away on their own, but they can also persist for years.
-They are not dangerous.
-Depending on where they are located in the body, they may cause pain and discomfort, or people can be unhappy with how they look.
-How long it takes for warts to go away on their own varies and cannot be predicted.
+Since viral warts often go away on their own in children and are not dangerous, they do not necessarily need treatment.
+Depending on where they are located on the body, they may cause pain and discomfort, or people can be unhappy with how they look.

 Option to treat